Housing and Economic Recovery Act of 2008: Legislative history

+The Housing and Economic Recovery Act of 2008 was introduced in the House on July 30, 2007.
+HR 3221 began as the New Direction for Energy Independence, National Security, and Consumer Protection Act, before the Senate deleted the energy language.
+Senate leadership did this to avoid the requirement that tax provisions must originate in the House.

+The initial bill passed in the Senate on April 10, 2008 was a bipartisan compromise, crafted largely by Senators Dodd and Shelby, focused on overhauling the Federal Housing Administration's (FHA) lending policies and providing tax benefits to businesses hurt by the mortgage crisis.

+On May 8, 2008, the House of Representatives passed a broader version of the Senate bill, including a new independent regulator for the Government Sponsored Entities (GSEs), an affordable-housing fund, and an expanded Federal Housing Administration (FHA) refinancing program.

+There was substantial opposition to the bill composed by many Republican members of Congress.
+They argued that funding reduced mortgages insured by the Federal Housing Administration (FHA) was incentivizing irresponsible financial behavior while American taxpayers foot the bill.

+By mid-July 2008, Treasury Secretary Henry M. Paulson urged Congress to provide the Treasury with the authority to inject capital into Fannie Mae and potentially place them under conservatorship.
+The Secretary urged President Bush to sign the bill to prevent Fannie and Freddie Mac from failing.

 The Act was passed by the United States Congress on July 24, 2008 and signed by President George W. Bush on July 30, 2008.

 Subsequent amendments

 Some provisions of the law were modified by the American Recovery and Reinvestment Act of 2009, which was signed into law by President Obama on February 17, 2009.

 Federal Housing Finance Agency

 The Act also established the Federal Housing Finance Agency (FHFA) out of the Federal Housing Finance Board (FHFB) and Office of Federal Housing Enterprise Oversight (OFHEO).

 Through the powers granted to FHFA, created by the Act, on September 7, 2008, FHFA director James B. Lockhart III announced he had put Fannie Mae and Freddie Mac under the conservatorship of the FHFA.
 The action is "one of the most sweeping government interventions in private financial markets in decades".

 Subtitles of the Act

 Housing Assistance Tax Act of 2008

 Included a first-time home buyer refundable tax credit for purchases on or after April 9, 2008 and before July 1, 2009 equal to 10 percent of the purchase price of a principal residence, up to $7,500.